cryptoDevAmigos/rarity-analyzer/README.md

 ## Requirements

-- [] Only OneDayPunk owners may participate in the hackathon
+- [x] Only OneDayPunk owners may participate in the hackathon
-- [] The app has to calculate a rarity score for each item in the given collection
+- [x] The app has to calculate a rarity score for each item in the given collection
 - [] The app has to be deployed on a live server (Heroku free tier or similar is fine)
-    - Serverless: Precaculated static on Netlify
+    - Serverless: Precaculated static on Netlify    -
-    -
 - [] The app has to be usable: Minimum requirement is that the rarity of each item in the collection can be queried / viewed
 - [] There must be easy to follow documentation for other developers on how to configure their own collection metadata and deploy it to a server.
 - "One quick note for all contestants - think about how to make the tool as widely usable as possible...
 Think of config options like "Project Logo / Name / Contract Address" etc." - jalil